*Spoilers*

 Sun-King Avad…14th

 Avad always seemed shocked over whatever was going on around him.
-However, we all know he’s straight thug as he:
+However, he’s lowkey straight thug as he:

-- overthrew his own father, Jiran, then murdered him because he was tired of his violent clownery
+• overthrew his own father, Jiran, then murdered him

-- was also nice to that fake child sun king trying to usurp him
+• was nice to that fake child sun king trying to usurp him

 Avad also outlawed slavery, removed whatever restrictions the Hunters lodges had on women/ the non-Carja, and made an effort to make amends with the Nora tribes his father terrorized.
 All while maintaining peaceful relationships with the Oseram.